dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

-   * Starts a container for each Sawtooth component (validator, REST API, and the Settings and Smart transaction processors), plus a sawtooth-shell and smart-contract-cli container
+   * Starts a container for each Sawtooth component (validator, REST API, and the Settings and Smart transaction processors), plus a sawtooth-shell and dgc-contract-cli container
    * Generates keys for the validator and root user
    * Configures root as a Sawtooth administrator (with the ``sawtooth.swa.administrators`` setting)
-   * Shares the administrator keys between the validator and smart-contract-cli containers
+   * Shares the administrator keys between the validator and dgc-contract-cli containers

    The second file, ``example/intkey_multiply/docker-compose.yaml``, starts the